rism-digital/verovio-reference-book/_book/04-advanced-topics/07-expansions.md

 ```xml
 <expansion xml:id="default" plist="#Upbeat #A #A1 #A #A2 #B #A #A-Fine"/>
 ```
-Verovio has to re-order the section structure so that it looks like this:
+To accommodate this complexity, Verovio automatically re-orders the section structure so that it looks like this:

 {% include music-notation-only example="expansion-002-default" %}